WaveSpeedAI/client-python/README.md

-# Wavespeed Python Client
+# WaveSpeed Python Client

-A Python client for interacting with the Wavespeed AI API.
+A Python client for interacting with the WaveSpeed AI API.

 ## Installation